magomimmo/modern-cljs/doc/second-edition/tutorial-11.md

            " passed the formal validation, but you still have to be authenticated"))))
 ```

-> NOTE 2: both `validate-user` and `validate-password` have been defined
+> NOTE 2: both `validate-email` and `validate-password` have been defined
 > to be private to the `modern-cljs.login` namespace because they are
 > only used internally by the `authenticate-user` function.

-There are a lot of bad things in code above.
-The most obvious is the
+There are a lot of bad things in the above code.
+The most obvious is
-code duplication between the client and the server code.
-For the
+the code duplication between the client side and the server side
-moment, be forgiving and go on by verifying this code works.
+code.
+For the moment, be forgiving and go on by verifying this code
+works.

 But first go back to `core.clj` CLJ source file, update the namespace
-declaration by adding the newly `modern-cljs.login` namespace and
+declaration by adding the newly `modern-cljs.login` namespace
-remove the `authenticate-user` declaration because it's now defined in
+requirement and remove the `authenticate-user` declaration because
-that namespace.
+it's now defined in that namespace.

 ## First try